-Banks see that their main competition (these private lenders) have to charge 11% or more – from our example.
-Thus, banks know that all they have to do is be below that figure to win your business.
+Banks see that their main competition (these private lenders) have to charge 11% or more (from our example).
+Well, banks know that all they have to do is be below that figure to win your business.
 Thus, banks can charge 10% or 10.5% and still beat the competition.

 Banks have other ways to make money.
-Thus, if you don’t want to pay their high rates, they really don’t care all that much.
+So, if you don’t want to pay their high rates, they really don’t care all that much.
 They can still earn a ton of revenue from banking fees or from taking those cheap funds and investing them to earn their 6% or more (investments in stocks and bonds or through acquisitions).
-Thus, they really don’t need to fund your business loan.
+They really don’t need to fund your business loan.

-Banks have stiff regulations that pretty much forces them not to lend to new or small, growing businesses.
-These regulations are in place to protect their depositor’s money but also tie their hands when making loans (things like time in business, high credit scores, high cash flow requirements and low debt-to-income ratios).
+Banks have stiff regulations that pretty much force them not to lend to new or small, growing businesses.
+These regulations are in place to protect their depositor’s money but also tie their hands when making loans (things like time in business, high credit scores, high cash flow requirements, and low debt-to-income ratios).

-Plus, banks add a lot of other costs to their loans – including fees, reporting requirements, covenants, etc. that are not included in their rates but make the overall cost of their loans higher.
+Plus, banks add a lot of other costs to their loans, including fees, reporting requirements, covenants, etc., that aren’t included in their rates but make the overall cost of their loans higher.

-Kind of a double edged sword.
-Cheap money but hard to get on one hand and easy to get loans but higher rates on the other.
+It’s a double-edged sword: cheap money but hard to get on one hand, and easy-to-get loans but higher rates on the other.

-However, going back to the original questions, which is better?
-The answer still remains the loan that you can actually get; but it only remains true while you can’t get the other.
+Going back to the original questions, which is better?
+The answer still remains the loan that you can actually get, but it only remains true while you can’t get the other.

 If you don’t qualify for a bank loan, make it your goal to grow your business to the point that you qualify for bank funding (you might not actually need it when you can qualify for it).
-But, in the mean time, if all you can get approved for is a private lender loan, then by all means; knowing that it is only temporary as your business grows.
+But, in the meantime, if all you can get approved for is a private lender loan, know that it is only temporary as your business grows.

 Two things to remember here:

-Example: If you have an opportunity to earn $10,000 above the principal of the loan but can’t get a bank loan – do you just let the opportunity die or do you take the private loan and only realize say $9,000 in profits due to the higher interest rate?
+Example: If you have an opportunity to earn $10,000 above the principal of the loan but can’t get a bank loan, do you just let the opportunity die, or do you take the private loan and only realize $9,000 in profits due to the higher interest rate?

 You do what you have to do until you qualify for something better.